 If a student's final term mark is 65% or higher, he or she will earn credit for the course.
 If the final term mark is less than 65%, no credit will be awarded.
-Students must make-up any required classes they do not earn credit for..

 Final grades are averaged in order to determine each student's cumulative grade point average (GPA).
-For the purpose of calculating a student's academic average, and AP and Dual Enrollment courses are weighted by a factor of 1.1.
+For the purpose of calculating a student's academic average, marks in honors courses are weighted by a factor of 1.05, and AP and Dual Enrollment courses are weighted by a factor of 1.1.
 In deciding whether to admit students, colleges look very closely at the GPA.